branislav-doubek/multiple-instance-learning/README.md

-train - trains classifier on train dataset and saves it into _models file test - tests classifier on test dataset run - trains classifier and evaluates accuracy and f1 score on testing dataset cv - cross-validates classifier on train dataset and evaluates accuracy and f1 score on testing dataset
+train - trains classifier on train dataset and saves it into _models file test - tests classifier on test dataset run - trains classifier and evaluates accuracy and f1 score on testing dataset cv - uses k-fold cross validation on training dataset to estimate hyperparemeters of our classifier and evaluates accuracy on testing dataset
 ```

 kernel: